ramitsuri/Sense-n-Wake/README.md

 ## Steps to run WebApp
 1. Clone the project
 2. Run `npm install` inside the 'WebApp' directory
+3. Create a directory 'data' inside the WebApp directory
 3. Run `mongod --dbpath <path to WebApp directory>\data\`
 4. Run `nodemon app.js`
 5. Application will run on port 1399.